Monday

 Program Description & Details

 The coastal temperate rainforest is a rare and diverse ecosystem.
-Get out, go for a walk to two different rainforest sites, and explore the biodiversity of this ecosystem firsthand!
+Your class will compare two different rainforest sites, and explore the biodiversity of this ecosystem firsthand!
 This program allows students to become familiar with native trees and plants by measuring their diversity along transects in the forest.
 Students will help design a hypothesis for the study, collect field data, and then participate in a brief analysis of what they have found.
 They’ll experience a glimpse into the practical side of field biology that will help them understand the complex relationships that exist in forest habitats and the science of measuring them.
 This program works well for classes studying plant biology, geography, or temperate rainforest ecology.
+This program runs from 10am to 1230pm

 Duration: